pirl-unc/tide/README.md

 This image is for running [TIDE](https://github.com/liulab-dfci/TIDEpy) for our Nextflow modules.

+* this repository originally resided at https://github.com/Benjamin-Vincent-Lab/tide , it was moved here on 2/12/2024

 ## Decoding the tag structure
 y.z
 y is the version of TIDE.